select HTML element.

 Vue

-Display facets without matches
+Display facets with no matches

 Vue